 A SWIFT INTRODUCTION TO FARGESPILL

 Fargespill is an ensemble consisting of children and youths from all over the world.
 On stage we meet about 100 young people from around 35 different countries, including Norway.
-Most of them have come to Norway as refugees and immigrants.
+Many has come to Norway as refugees and immigrants, some were born here.
+Some are cross cultural, some are here alone.
+All of them have different backgrounds, history and identity.
 These young people are the heart of Fargespill.

 Ethiopian shoulder dance meets Norwegian “gangar”.
 Mogadishu meets Kollywood, “fallturillturalltura” meets “habibi habibi”.
 Children-rhymes from all over the world unite in one grand polyphonic mantra.
 Through the fusion of our musical heritage we seek to encourage an emotional and deeply rooted understanding of the fact that we wander this little planet together – and that we need to make the best of it.
 Through traditional music and dance it becomes so clear; How obvious it is that we are alike, and how enriching it is that we are different.